Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 Yeah.

-I'm going to complain here.
+I'm going to come clean here.

-I really thought you were talking about something that you would wear.
+I really thought you were talking about something

-Too a fancy fancy dinner.
+that you would wear to a fancy fancy dinner.

-And only that exact moment when I realized, I was wrong.
 And only that exact moment when I realized

 that you were wrong.